• Skip to primary navigation

 Set Java_Home Variable On Windows 10: In this post, we will learn how to set the JAVA_HOME variable on Windows 10.
 Before that, If you have not installed the latest versions of Java on your machine, you can check our blog post on how to install Java on Windows 10; then you can refer to this article.

 After successfully installing Java on your local machine, you can follow up on this guide to set up the Java_Home Variable On Windows 10 system.
-Because if this variable is not configured properly, then when you run your Java program, you will get the errors.
+If this variable is not configured properly, then when you run your Java program, you will get the errors.

 So after installing the JDK on your machine, run the Java command java -version to know the installed Java version.
 If you are getting any errors, then follow the below steps.